marko-js/marko/docs/async-taglib.md

 ## `<await-reorderer>`

-Container for all out-of-order async fragments.
+Container for all out-of-order await instances.
 If any `<await>` tags have `client-reorder` set to true then this tag needs to be included in the page template (typically, right before the closing `</body>` tag).

 Example: